ShinchanThakur/React-Tables/README.md

 > This will help the user more when there are a lot of columns
 <img width="555" alt="Sticky Columns" src="images/stickyColumns">

+> This has been learnt from [react-table-sticky](https://github.com/GuillaumeJasmin/react-table-sticky) library.

 ## Further Reading
 <img width="555" alt="Further Reading" src="images/furtherReading">